kashikacojp/glTF-Maya-Exporter/README.md

 ## Introduction
 This is the glTF 2.0 exporter for AUTODESK MAYA ( https://www.autodesk.co.jp/products/maya/).

 This repositry contains mel scripts and C++ source codes.

 ## Support Maya version

-we support MAYA2017 and MAYA2018 on Windows and macOS, now.
+We support MAYA2017 and MAYA2018 on Windows and macOS, now.

 ## Support features